 Our research has proved that ester liquids are safe and suitable for cooling and insulating high voltage transformers.
-International industry bodies have updated their specifications and standards for the use of these liquids; eco-friendly and safer transformers are now in use by utility companies.
+Now, eco-friendly and safer transformers are in use by utility companies.

 Mineral oil is commonly used to cool and insulate transformers, but this type of oil is far from ideal for the job; it is an environmental pollutant and as a flammable liquid with a low flash point (150°C), poses a substantial fire risk should the transformer malfunction or overheat.

 In contrast, ester liquids – synthesised when an acid and an alcohol combine and release water or produced using vegetable oils - remain safe up to a flash point temperature of 350°C. They are also biodegradable, so do not pose the same environmental risk as mineral oil.
 Natural ester liquids have been used in low voltage transformers for over 20 years, but before 2008 they had never been approved for use in high voltage transformers.

 School researchers examined how ester liquids perform within high voltage transformers.
 They concluded that esters could safely replace traditional mineral oils for transformer cooling and insulation.

 Based on our evidence, the International Electrotechnical Commission (IEC), which sets standards for the international electrical industry, are updating its standards for power transformers, regarding the use of esters.